AOEpeople/techradar/radar/2021-07-01/service-mesh.md

 ---
 title:      "Service Mesh"
 ring:       assess
-quadrant:   platforms-and-aoe-services
+segment:    platforms-and-aoe-services
 tags:       [architecture, devops, security]

 ---
 **Service Mesh** is a solution which makes service to service communication more comfortable and more secure in large microservice architectures.